 Federal FMLA: yes, if you've worked at least 12 months and 1,250 hours for an employer with 50+ employees within a 75-mile radius.
 FMLA provides 12 weeks unpaid, job-protected leave per 12-month period (29 USC § 2612).

 PA paid family leave: not yet.
-HB 200 (the Family Care Act) passed the PA House in March 2026 and is referred to the Senate; if enacted, it would provide up to 12 weeks at up to ~$1,000/week wage replacement.
+HB 200, a state family-and-medical-leave bill, passed the PA House 107-92 on March 25, 2026 and was referred to the Senate; if enacted, it would provide up to 12 weeks of partial wage replacement.
 Until then, PA has no state paid family leave law in effect, and the only paid PA leave protection is whatever your employer voluntarily provides.

 13. What does Medicare hospice cover for caregivers, and what about respite?